Master of Science in Information Systems

 There will be a single grade for MSIS 2540 & 2542.
 That grade will be assigned after the completion of the project.
 Students may take one elective course while taking this option.

 Students with a full time job are discouraged from taking additional courses while enrolled in this option.

-Upon completion of the Industry Project Option, student participants must submit the MSIS Completion of Capstone Project form with the appropriate faculty signatures (faculty director and advisor) and assigned grade to the Graduate Business Programs Office.
+Upon completion of the Industry Practicum Option, student participants must submit the MSIS Completion of Practicum Project form with the appropriate faculty signatures (faculty director and advisor) and assigned grade to the Graduate Business Programs Office.
 The grade will be submitted to the Office of the Registrar for posting for all courses.

 Students selecting this option can satisfy their capstone requirement by working on a self-defined information systems project approved by the MSIS program director.
 This option, upon approval, is expected to span a minimum of two quarters and students are encouraged to start the process once they have completed most of their core courses.
 Students are responsible for the project completion, and students should submit all deliverables stated in their project proposal, including a working prototype and the final report summarizing their results and the learning experiences

-This option consists of three MSIS Capstone courses: MSIS 2645 (1 unit) (for project proposal) & MSIS 2646 (2 units) & MSIS 2647 (3 units) (for project execution).
-It is intended that MSIS 2645 (1 unit) will be completed in three months, during which students are expected to write a successful project proposal, identify knowledge and skills needed for project execution, required data and resources necessary for project completion.
-The MSIS 2646 (2 units) & MSIS 2647 (3 units) are intended to be completed over a sequence of two quarters.
-Given the length of the design project option, students deciding to pursue this option should contact the MSIS Capstone Project Manager one year before expected graduation date.
+This option consists of three MSIS Capstone courses: MSIS 2645 (2unit) (for project proposal) & MSIS 2646 (4 units)) (for project execution).
+It is intended that MSIS 2645 2unit) will be completed in three months, during which students are expected to write a successful project proposal, identify knowledge and skills needed for project execution, required data and resources necessary for project completion.
+T Given the length of the design project option, students deciding to pursue this option should contact the MSIS Capstone Project Manager one year before the expected graduation date.

 The process for this option is as follows: